javierbarbero/DEAMATLAB/README.md

 The toolbox contains the following folders:
 - deatoolbox: all the functions of the toolbox all here.
 This is the folder you must add to the MATLAB path.
+- examplesjss: examples of all the functions included in the toolbox (JSS version).
-- examples: examples of all the functions included in the toolbox.
+- examples: examples of all the functions included in the toolbox (Working paper version).
 - unittests: unitests of the functions of the toolbox.

 ## How to cite